SixSq/old.sixsq.github.com/_jobs/2018-05-14-clojure-developer.md

 **Nice to have**

-- Knowledge of open source cloud solutions: OpenStack, CloudStack, EC2, vCloud...
+- Knowledge of cloud solutions: OpenStack, CloudStack, EC2, vCloud...
 - Experience in the Python language and its eco-system
 - Experience in Clojurescript and its eco-system
 - Pair programming experience